Lets Talk Kraut!

 It’s tasty!
 Start adding sauerkraut pretty much anywhere you would add a pickle: Sandwiches, salads, relish and appetizer plates.
 Sauerkraut atop good cheddar cheese is wonderful.
 Everyone knows about sauerkraut and pork.
 We’ll add some recipes to help get your creative juices flowing.
 Pretty soon you will be adding a little kraut here and there until it is part of your daily diet, now that’s a good thing!

 It’s relatively fast.
-From beginning to end including interruptions like phone calls from kids and grandkids, a snack break and a few sips of wine (why didn’t we think of beer??) it took two and a half hours to make, not bad, and we’re way more about having a good time than being fast.
+From beginning to end including interruptions like phone calls from kids and grandkids, a snack break and a few sips of wine (why didn’t we think of beer??) making sauerkraut took two and a half hours.
+Not bad, and we’re way more about having a good time than being fast.
 The time involved is in the fermenting process, approximately 30 days in a clean, warm out of the way place.
 64 -72 degrees is ideal but we have successfully made sauerkraut in much warmer autumn temperatures.

 The ingredients are simple: Cabbage and Salt.